Complete Guide To a Thailand Honeymoon | Destinations & Itinerary

 Days 1-3: Bangkok

 Bangkok is the biggest international terminal and you’ll likely land here when starting your honeymoon.
 We think Bangkok is the best introduction to Thailand and an overall fascinating city.
 Spend your first few days of your honeymoon seeing the sights and recovering from your jetlag.
+Stay at a luxurious 4-star hotel for under $100 a night or rent an epic Airbnb condo.

 *** Alternatively you may want to get straight to the beach and recover from jetlag on the white sand beaches of Thailand.
 That’s not a bad plan either, so we would then suggest modifying your itinerary to put Bangkok at the end of the trip because it will likely be the airport you leave from.
 One thing to note is this will result in an extra transfer and potentially a shuttle transfer to the beach destination.
 This additional travel after a long-haul flight may sound like a good idea from your couch at home, but it might not be the most pleasant way to start your honeymoon.